All Products

 Latency of optimized model: 2.26

-1. Optional: During the trial period, add the following environment variable setting to prevent the program from unexpected quits due to an authentication failure:
+1. (Optional) During the trial period, set the following environment variable to prevent unexpected exits caused by authentication timeouts.

 export BLADE_AUTH_USE_COUNTING=1